Pognar/solved_labs_bth/README.md

 ## Compiler lab3 for minijava
-For compiler 3, refer to the makefile run make all for all testcases, the A.java is not correct
+For compiler 3, refer to the makefile run make all for all testcases, the output from interpreting A.java is not correct due to how we handle boolean values in the value stack.
+Feel free to push a fix

 ## Operating system lab3
 Run the make, then ./filesystem, then format and it will work as intended